 This conclusion does not come from new discoveries per se and has been a subject of some debate for a while.
 But that borderland is becoming ever more tangled as discoveries show it to be ever more populated.

-The first article in The Astrophysical Journal described the first large and long-lasting “spot” on a star, a small and relatively cool star (or perhaps “failed star”) called an L dwarf.
+The first paper in The Astrophysical Journal described the first large and long-lasting “spot” on a star, a small and relatively cool star (or perhaps “failed star”) called an L dwarf.
 The feature was similar enough in size and apparent type that it was presented as a Jupiter-like giant red spot.
 Our solar system’s red spot is pretty well understood and the one on star W1906+40 certainly is not.
 But the parallels are nonetheless thought-provoking.

 “To my mind, there are important similarities between what we found and the red spot on Jupiter,” said astronomer John Gizis of the University of Delaware, Newark.
 “Both are fundamentally the result of clouds, of winds and temperature changes that create huge dust clouds.
 The Jupiter storm has been going for four hundred years and this one, well we know with Hubble and Spitzer that it been there for two years, but it’s probably more.”